Hyper-V Dynamic Memory Overview

 Windows Server 2012 also introduces Smart Paging for reliable virtual machine restart operations.
 Although minimum memory increases virtual machine consolidation numbers, it also brings a challenge.
 If a virtual machine has a smaller amount of memory than its startup memory and if it is restarted, Hyper-V needs additional memory to restart the virtual machine.
 Due to host memory pressure or virtual machine states, Hyper-V may not always have additional memory available.
 This can cause sporadic virtual machine restart failures.
 Smart Paging is used to bridge the memory gap between minimum memory and startup memory, and allow virtual machines to restart reliably.

-As in the previous version of Dynamic Memory, you can configure a minimum memory amount for virtual machines in Windows Server 2012, and Hyper-V continues to ensure that this amount is always assigned to running virtual machines.
+As in the previous version of Dynamic Memory, you can configure a minimum memory amount for virtual machines, and Hyper-V continues to ensure that this amount is always assigned to running virtual machines.

 To minimize the performance impact of Smart Paging, Hyper-V uses it only when all of the following occurs: